bwlewis/share/inst/backends/mongoose/README.md

 ### Global authentication example

 We use the Apache htdigest program below.
-You can also use the `htdigest()` function in the rs3 R package to generate and edit password files.
+You can also use the `htdigest()` function in the share package to generate and edit password files.

 The mongoose server requires that you specify a global digest password file with its full path, illustrated below as `/tmp/.htpasswd`.